This blog was last updated in May 2021.

 Rotorua is literally overflowing with activities for visitors to do, but they all don’t need to break the bank.
 We’ve put together 6 fun free activities for you too enjoying.
 And the best thing… well it is FREE!

-Here is our pick of the very best free activities in Rotorua this summer/ autumn.
+Here is our pick of the best free activities in Rotorua.

-- The Pohaturoa track in the Redwood forest is a great half day activity with spectacular views over the Whakawerewera geothermal field, the city, and lake Rotorua.
+The Pohaturoa Track in the Redwood forest is a great half day activity with spectacular views over the Whakawerewera geothermal field, the city, and Lake Rotorua.
+The track is 7.5km and takes around 2 hours.
 Starting from the Redwood grove and i-Site visitor centre, your path climbs through a variety of Radiata pine, Mexican Pine, Japanese larch and Douglas Fir.
-There are two links, one heading to the lookout and then up to the Trig station, and another mudpool link which has a few little mudpools hidden away amongst the trees.
 Grab a free map from the i-Site before you start.

-- Okereka Jumping Rock.
 A locals favourite is Okereka Jumping Rock, which you’ll find along the path from the beach at the Okereka DOC campground.
-The jumps not too high which makes it perfect for everyone and the large platform means that lots of people can be there without it feeling too crowded.
+The jump is not too high which makes it perfect for everyone and the large platform means that lots of people can be there without it feeling too crowded.
 Competent swimming is a must but sunbathing by the beach is still an option if you’re less water confident.

 Top tip: Weekends are quite busy at the jumping rock so be prepared for people if you’re heading in on the weekend, or alternatively, head down on a weekday.

-- Kuirau Park is a hidden gem of hot pools and bubbling mud right next to the CBD.
+A hidden gem of hot pools and bubbling mud right next to the CBD.
 A nice well maintained park with clear pathways, a playground and even geothermally heated footbaths means that you can experience geothermal activity without paying a cent.
+A great place for the families, as they have a fantastic park for the kids!

 Top tip: On Saturday mornings you can check out the morning market which mostly sells food and knickknacks, which is always vibrant and means that the park is buzzing with activity.